Should I Invest in Bitcoin? Is It Safe?

 - Conclusion – is Bitcoin a Safe Investment?

-For me, the most important rule of thumb is: Don’t take anyone’s advice about what will happen with the currency, do your homework, learn about Bitcoin and come to a conclusion for yourself.
+Don’t take anyone’s advice about what will happen with the currency. do your own homework, learn about Bitcoin and come to a conclusion for yourself.

 A few pointers for buying and holding Bitcoins:

 - Never invest more than you are willing/able to lose – Bitcoin is a very risky investment and you should keep that in mind at all times.

 - After buying Bitcoins, make sure to move them into your own Bitcoin wallet and never leave them on an exchange.
 If we’re talking about substantial amounts, my personal recommendation is to use a hardware wallet.
 If you can’t afford a hardware wallet, try a paper wallet.